Skip to Content

 A Styleside Box is a unique style of box that is available on some pickup trucks.
 Its distinctive style was first introduced by Ford in the mid-1940s, aligning it with the Chevy Fleetside.
 Unlike its competitor, the Styleside Box features a raised, flared shape at the rear wheel arches.
 In 1948, Ford introduced this style on the F-Series truck, making it easier to construct the rectangular bed and add rounded fenders after the wheels were installed.

-READ ALSO: How Much is a Truck Load of Fill Dirt?
+READ ALSO: How Much is It to Rent a Small U-Haul Truck?

 Fleetside truck beds are the most common type of truck bed, and they are commonly found on GM, Dodge, and Ford trucks.
 The styleside box is a popular style on these trucks, with flat sides and wheel arches in the bed for strength and convenience.
 While the short-box truck bed is most popular with hot rodders, styleside boxes are popular on pickup trucks made by other manufacturers, such as Chevrolet and GMC.